olifrost/olifrost.github.io/reel.md

 When I was 14 years old, I won 5th place in the Music & Dance category of a prestigious World of Warcraft movie contest.
 The rest is history.

-Most recently, I have been performing at stand-up events and attending the Free Association.
+Most recently, I have been performing at stand-up events and attending classes at the Free Association.

 <div class="posts" markdown="0">
 {% assign projects = site.data.reel %}